Branching ratio and $CP$ violation of $B\to K\pi$ decays in a modified perturbative QCD approach: Introduction

+$B\to K\pi$ puzzle attracted a lot of interest from the theoretical point of view.
+Theoretical analysis shows that $B\to K\pi$ puzzle may indicate significant enhancement of electroweak (EW) penguin and color-suppressed tree contributions \cite{BFRS2003,KSC2005,FRS2007}.

-To solve the $K\pi$ puzzle in $B$ decays, the next-to-leading-order QCD corrections have been taken into account in perturbative QCD (PQCD) approach in Refs. \cite{li2005resolution,bai2014revisiting}.
-A soft factor that enhances the nonfactorizable amplitudes has been introduced based on the analysis of soft divergences that appear in higher order loop corrections in QCD in Refs.~\cite{li2011possible,li2014}.
-There are also works where new physics effects are considered to solve the $K\pi$ puzzle \cite{datta2019unified,kim2008analytic}.
-All of them can reduce the discrepancy between theoretical prediction and experimental data, but the agreement of the theoretical prediction and the data is still not satisfactory.
-So the $K\pi$ puzzle is still not completely solved.
+The original predictions for branching ratios and $CP$ violations of $B\to K\pi$, $\pi\pi$ decays in perturbative QCD (PQCD) approach can be found in Refs. \cite{PQCD1,PQCD2,PQCD3}.
+To solve the $K\pi$ puzzle in $B$ decays, the next-to-leading-order QCD corrections have been taken into account in PQCD approach in Refs. \cite{li2005resolution,bai2014revisiting}.
+A soft factor that enhances the nonfactorizable amplitudes has been introduced based on the analysis of soft divergences that appear in higher order loop corrections in QCD and used to solve the $K\pi$ puzzle in Refs.~\cite{li2011possible,li2014,LLX2016}.
+Ref. \cite{CSYL2014} made effort to understand the puzzling problem in QCD factorization (QCDF) approach \cite{beneke1999qcd,beneke2000qcd,beneke2001qcd} by considering scattering and annihilation contributions.
+There are also works where new physics effects are considered to solve the $K\pi$ puzzle \cite{BCLL2004,BHLDS2005,ADHO,kim2008analytic,BDLRR2018,datta2019unified}.
+All of these works can reduce the discrepancy between theoretical prediction and experimental data, and shows positive signals to understand the puzzle, but there is still possibility to further study the $K\pi$ puzzle with a new point of view.